Justin01Wu/others/justin/resume.md

 L6M 0V8, Oakville, ON  • justin01.wu@gmail.com  • 226-338-5780  •  Skype: wuyg719

 http://www.linkedin.com/in/justin01wu
-## OBJECTIVE: Solution Architect / Sr Full stack Developer / Sr Java developer
+## OBJECTIVE: Results-driven Solution Architect / Sr Full stack Developer / Sr Java developer

 ## HIGHLIGHTS
-- Strong experience on Microservice, Angular, Spring Boot and AWS Cloud
+- Strong experience on MicroService, Angular, Spring Boot and AWS Cloud
 - Full stack knowledge : UI, server, DB,CI/CD, security, cloud, automation, network and PM
-- Excellent experience on solution providing and evaluation with challenging
+- Demonstrated mastery in evaluating requirements with excellent written and verbal communication skills
-- Excellence on System design and dependency controlling with critical thinking
+- More than 5 years experience on system design, solution providing with critical thinking
 - Have the highest production rate on code, document, tickets with the best quality in the team
 - Found 0 bug on PROD from my code in 2019 and 2020
 - AWS Certified Developer and Solution Architect -Associate
 - Cost expert on learning, developing and maintaining
-- Never cause unexpected troubles when introducing a new technology
+- Never caused unexpected troubles when introducing a new technology

 ## TECHNICAL SKILLS
 Type | Skills